yhynoo/kuszim/readme.md

 # Conversions

 Can't count time or dairy products yet.
+Bisexagesimal not yet implemented.

 ## Assumed values for conversions

-- 0.8 liters for 1 sila3
+- 0.83 liters for 1 sila3
 - 0.6 kg per liter of cereals

+- 1 iku is 0.36 ha
-- 1 ha can produce ca. 600 kg of barley and is equal to ca. 3 iku
+- 1 iku can produce 12 bariga of barley